‘Frasier’ returns to TV but you don’t need to be a superfan of the original to laugh at its jokes

 “It’s such a comfort because he didn’t have to do the show,” said Cristalli.
 “He didn’t have to help out.
 But he read the scripts, he was in the auditioning process, he was pitching jokes and genuinely laughing and enjoying himself.
 It just made everybody more relaxed because it’s a lot of pressure to bring back something this iconic.”

-Burrows shared his advice to the new actors on “Frasier” (including Jack Cuttmore-Scott as Freddy and Anders Keith as David, Frasier’s nephew, the son of Niles and Daphne).
+Burrows shared his advice to the new actors on “Frasier” (including Jack Cutmore-Scott as Freddy and Anders Keith as David, Frasier’s nephew and the son of Niles and Daphne).

 Cristalli said Grammer slowly morphs into the character.